da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Ilya is still working on the frontend issue for promoting and demoting leaders.
 He had problems with branches, which caused him to lose added changes.
   He will correct this and finish the task.
 - Yevheniia has finished her task of setting up the WebSocket connection and will pick up a new issue.
-- Nestor is currently working on a frontend task to implement the logic for the history bar.
+- Nestoras is currently working on a frontend task to implement the logic for the history bar.
 - Rokas resolved the threads added by Jan for adding members to a session.
 He is currently working on a documentation issue, which includes adding an introduction, problem, problem analysis, and context research paragraphs in the functional design.
 - Jan finished the task of adding nodes to the editor and also refactored API requests on the frontend.